Carl Garner

 William Carl Garner (June 1, 1915 – July 6, 2014) was an American engineer.
-He served as resident engineer of Greers Ferry Lake since its construction in 1959, and in that capacity, he organized a citizen cleanup of the area which expanded to the Carl Garner Federal Lands Cleanup Day.
+He served as resident engineer of Greers Ferry Lake since its construction in 1959, and in that capacity, he organized a citizen cleanup of the area which expanded to Carl Garner Federal Lands Cleanup Day.
 The attention the program has received has also made people more aware of the problem of litter and preservation of the environment during the entire year.

 Biography

 Garner was born in Moorefield, Arkansas, the son of Burton John Garner and Minnie Pearl Morgan.
 He was the first born out of six raised on a farm near Sulphur Rock, Arkansas.
 Carl attended Sulphur Rock High School and was salutatorian of his class when he graduated.
 Because of his basketball record he received a basketball scholarship from Arkansas College (now Lyon College), which he attended and graduated from in 1938 with a degree in economics.
 His first wife was Ruth Elizabeth Wade, daughter of Ernest Wade and Lizzie Estella Leggett.
 They were married September 18, 1940, and had a son.
 His second wife, Ima Jean "Jean" Reedy, also worked for the U.S. Army Corps of Engineers.
 They were married in 1972.

 Garner's 43-year career with the U.S. Army Corps of Engineers, Little Rock Division, began in 1938 at Pocahontas, Arkansas.
 He worked in the survey, mapping, estimating, construction and operational branches in Missouri and Arkansas.
 Chief construction projects he worked on were Bull Shoals, Table Rock and Greers Ferry.
 In 1962 he became resident engineer in charge of operations and maintenance of the Greers Ferry Project, a position he held until his retirement in 1998.

 Garner received numerous awards in recognition of his work.
 Some of them are: 1963-Social Service Award for preparation of President John F. Kennedy's dedication of the Greers Ferry Project and the guided tour following the dedication; 1967-President's Citation, National Water Safety Congress for outstanding efforts in water safety; 1977-Corps of Engineers Meritorious Service Award and Bronze Medal; special appreciation awards from governors David Pryor and Bill Clinton, and Congressman Bill Alexander; 1979-Award of Excellence from Chief of Engineers as No. 1 Resident Engineer out of 440 Corps of Engineers lakes.